nic-dgl103/CSS-Box-Model/README.md

  ![Image of card one](images/card-one.png)

 ### Card 2:
 The HTML is provided.
 Write the CSS.
 The background image is provided in the images folder.
-The Google fonts are Poppins and Roboto Condensed.
+You can use Poppins and Fira Sans Condensed for the Google fonts (they are both static fonts).
 Be as exact as you can with your styling, pixel-perfect if possible.<br />
 ![Image of card two](images/card-two.png)

 ### Card 3: